Jean Hardouin: Views on ancient and medieval literature

 In a four-volume manuscript critical discussion of the Summa theologiae, Hardouin denied St Thomas Aquinas' authorship of the work, which he said was written by an atheist, and questioned the existence of Aquinas himself.
 Hardouin perceived anachronisms and heterodoxy in the Divine Comedy, which he believed had been falsely attributed to Dante Alighieri by its true author, a follower of John Wycliffe.
 Hardouin also detected heresy in the putative works of one of the most respected Jesuit theologians, St Robert Bellarmine; Hardouin declared Bellarmine's commentary on the Psalms the work of a godless man, and believed it was a work of Severus Archontius' monks which remained unpublished before Bellarmine was tricked into allowing it to be published under his name.
 Hardouin ascribed a similar origin to Bellarmine's devotional works On the Eternal Felicity of the Saints, The Groaning of the Dove, The Mind's Ascent to God, The Seven Words of the Lord, and The Art of Dying Well, as well as the hymn Pater superni luminis, and he also denied the authenticity of Bellarmine's Controversies on the Sacraments.

 The historian Isaac-Joseph Berruyer had his Histoire du peuple de Dieu condemned for having followed this theory.

 In the 1713–4 Boyle Lectures, Benjamin Ibbot cited Hardouin's belief in the spuriousness of nearly all ancient literature as an example to demonstrate that the opinion of one prestigious author in the face of an otherwise universal consensus did not lend credibility to such patently absurd ideas.
 Cuthbert Butler, dismissively citing Hardouin as the only author to have ever disputed St Benedict's authorship of his Rule (and also his existence), cast doubt on Hermann Weingarten's sceptical treatment of St Anthony the Great by suggesting the similarity of his methods to Hardouin's.

-St John Henry Newman argued in his Essay in Aid of a Grammar of Assent that "the cumulation of probabilities," not "formal logical sequence," is "the real method of reasoning in concrete matters," and as an example, discussed his reasons for rejecting Hardouin's theories about the inauthenticity of classical Latin literature.
+John Henry Newman argued in his Essay in Aid of a Grammar of Assent that "the cumulation of probabilities," not "formal logical sequence," is "the real method of reasoning in concrete matters," and as an example, discussed his reasons for rejecting Hardouin's theories about the inauthenticity of classical Latin literature.
 Newman acknowledged that forensic proof of these works' age is lacking and his certainty of their authenticity is disproportionate to the available evidence, and that "the numerous religious bodies, then existing over the face of Europe, had leisure enough, in the course of a century, to compose, not only all the classics, but all the Fathers too," but explained that "as to our personal reasons for receiving as genuine the whole of Virgil, Horace, Livy, Tacitus, and Terence, they are summed up in our conviction that the monks had not the ability to write them."